 Free exhaust fan inspection checklist

-Jump to download form ↓Enter your email below to download the PDF-ready template.
-No account required.
+Jump to download form ↓Enter your email below to download this exhaust fan inspection checklist as a ready-to-use PDF.

 Commercial Director

 An exhaust fan inspection checklist is a structured form used to verify that exhaust fans are operating safely and effectively.
 MapTrack users digitise this checklist to log inspections against each fan asset and trigger follow-up work orders automatically.
-The inspection covers motor condition belt tension and alignment bearings guards ductwork connections and measured airflow performance.
+The inspection covers motor condition, belt tension and alignment, bearings, guards, ductwork connections and measured airflow performance.
+Using a standardised checklist ensures every fan receives the same level of scrutiny regardless of its location or the technician performing the inspection.

 - Consistency: every fan receives the same inspection regardless of location or technician